aws-samples/aws-hpc-tutorials/content/05-AWS Batch Introduction/03-create-docker-repo.md

 CMD /usr/bin/stress-ng
 ```

 2. If you are using an Amazon EC2 instance, run the commands below to build and push the container image to the Amazon ECR repository created when deploying the Batch CloudFormation stack.
-If running on your own workstation, ensure that the account ID and region are properly set for the environment variables AWS_ACCOUNT_ID and AWS_REGION.
-If further guidance is needed, follow this guide.
+If running on your own workstation, ensure that the account ID and region are properly set for the environment variables `AWS_ACCOUNT_ID` and `AWS_REGION`.
+If further guidance is needed, follow this [guide](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/docker-basics.html#use-ecr).

 ```bash